-Now that spring is here, most people want to get outside and take advantage of the warmer tempatures and sunny days, but allergy sufferers may find themselves spending more time indoors.
+Most people want to get outside and take advantage of the warmer temperatures and sunny days, but allergy sufferers may find themselves spending more time indoors.
 For people with allergies, more time indoors can mean increased exposure to indoor allergens like mold, dust mites, and pet dander.

 Here are Hudson Allergy’s house cleaning tips for people with allergies:

 Know what you are allergic to.
 The best way to eliminate allergens from the home is with a targeted approach, and you can’t do that until you know exactly what you are allergic to.
 Get tested for allergies to identify your specific allergens and create a house cleaning routine with those allergens in mind.

 Clean the air.
 Get an air purifier with a HEPA filter to pull allergens from the air.
 You should also install HEPA filters on the vents in your home.

 Avoid irritating cleaning products when possible.
 Many cleaning products contain fragrances or other additives that can worsen your allergy symptoms.
 Use fragrance-free detergents and cleaners instead.
 You can also buy more natural cleaners that don’t use harsh or irritating ingredients.